Inside: Help kids figure out who their great, true, real friends are with this friendship checklist they can use to decide for themselves.

-How to Help our Kids Find Real Friends
+How to Help Our Kids Find Real Friends

 So many of our kids are drawn to mean kids, unkind kids or kids who don’t treat them well and keep going back for more.

-And for some of our kids who can’t tell the difference between a good friend and a bad friend yet, they often go back and spend more time with kids who put them down or make them feel badly about themselves.
+And for some of our kids who can’t tell the difference between a good friend and a bad friend yet, they often go back and spend more time with kids who put them down or make them feel bad about themselves.

 We can talk about what makes a good friend with these discussion starters and with this Skittles Game.

 We can beg them to stay away from certain kids, the wrong crowd, the mean kids.

 But it won’t be until our kids can learn to decide for themselves will they truly “get it.”
 Kids have to be able to discern who they should and shouldn’t spend their time with.

 This is essential as our kids get older and spend more time with friends and less time with us.
 With peer pressure and emotional bullying prevalent, we have to ensure our kids know who to spend time with.

 The only effective way to help our kids spend time with real friends is to let them do what my mom did: let them decide for themselves.

 To speed up the process of making the right decision about who to spend time with, we can give kids a way to self-evaluate the friends or “friends” in their lives.